What is Software Test Life Cycle?

 4. Write Traceability Matrix-

-Writing test cases, you need to prepare a traceability matrix to make sure that all requirement has at least one test case.
+Writing test cases, you need to prepare a traceability matrix to make sure that all requirements has at least one test case.

 5. Test Execution-